 My ongoing entrepreneurial learning journey

 In my last blog I shared how shocked I was to see in my calendar that was exactly 30 years since I exited my corporate career.
-I outlined some of my many mis adventurous occurring in the first ten years in the management consulting & learning & development space.
+I outlined some of my many mis- adventurous occurring in the first ten years in the management consulting & learning & development space.
 I also shared details describing my first three learning’s as a serial female entrepreneur.
-So here is the next instalment of my ongoing personal entrepreneurship story.
+So here is the next installment of my ongoing personal entrepreneurship story, outlining the next three lessons learned from being an entrepreneur.

 From the second ten years 1998-2008